msinton/spark-notes/README.md

 #### SecondarySort
 term from MapReduce, some sorting is done as part of the shuffle

+### Memory

+Java objects are fast to access, but can easily consume a factor of 2-5x more space than the “raw” data.
+This is due to object headers that point to the class; and String representation as a char array; boxed primitives;
+wrapper objects in maps (Entry) etc.

+#### Kyro
+Serialization format used for simple types.
+When using you own class then it is recommended to register them with Kyro, o.w.
+Java Serialization is used.

+`conf.registerKryoClasses(Array(classOf[MyClass1], classOf[MyClass2]))`

+- if you don’t register your custom classes, Kryo will still work, but it will have to store the full class name with each object

+### Tuning

+- 3 parts: *amount used*; *cost of access*; *GC*

+#### usage
+usage in Spark largely falls under one of two categories: execution and storage

+execution is as it sounds, storage is caching / propagating across cluster

+Denote M as the memory available.
+There are 2 important properties:

+- *spark.memory.fraction*
+expresses the size of M as a fraction of the
+(JVM heap space - 300MB) (default 0.6).
+The rest of the space (40%)
+is reserved for user data structures, internal metadata in Spark, and safeguarding against OOM errors in the case of sparse and unusually large records

+- *spark.memory.storageFraction*
+expresses the size of R as a fraction of M (default 0.5).
+R is the storage space within M where cached blocks immune to being evicted by execution.

+#### GC

+The cost of garbage collection is proportional to the number of Java objects.
+Therefore, to reduce GC you need to reduce the number of objs.
+One of the best ways to do this is to keep data in serialized form - then each row is just one obj (byte array).

+To diagnose:
+collect statistics on how frequently garbage collection occurs and the amount of time spent GC.
+This can be done by adding

+`-verbose:gc -XX:+PrintGCDetails -XX:+PrintGCTimeStamps`

+to the Java options
+These logs will be on your cluster’s worker nodes
+(in the stdout files in their work directories), not on your driver program

+#### Data locality
+If data and the code that operates on it are together then computation tends to be fast.
+But if code and data are separated, one must move to the other.

+levels of locality based on the data’s current location:
+- PROCESS_LOCAL data is in the same JVM as the running code.
+This is the best locality possible
+- NODE_LOCAL data is on the same node.
+Examples might be in HDFS on the same node, or in another executor on the same node.
+This is a little slower than PROCESS_LOCAL because the data has to travel between processes
+- NO_PREF data is accessed equally quickly from anywhere and has no locality preference
+- RACK_LOCAL data is on the same rack of servers.
+Data is on a different server on the same rack so needs to be sent over the network, typically through a single switch
+- ANY elsewhere on the network and not in the same rack

+where there is no unprocessed data on any idle executor, Spark switches to lower locality levels.
+(It might start moving data around to get to a free CPU)

 #### Tips
 Think of keys as axis for parallelization (rather than logical grouping)